goschtl/zope/zope2book/trunk/source/RelationalDatabases.rst

   which requires the
   `informixdb <http://starship.python.net/crew/sturner/informixdb.html>`_
   package.

-Gadfly
-  The Gadfly Database Adapter is built into Zope.

 If you will need to connect to more than one database or wish to connect as to the same database as different users then you may use multiple